BIH-MI/herald-demo/README.md

 ## Exploring the demo

 Access the live demonstration at [herald-lang.org](http://herald-lang.org).
-The web page will guide you through the live demo, showcasing HERALD's application on three distinct synthetic example datasets.
+The web page will guide you through the live demo, showcasing HERALD's application on three distinct example datasets, that are based on subsets of the synthetically generated patient records from the [Synthea SyntheticMass dataset](https://synthea.mitre.org/downloads).

 To deploy it locally, simply download the repository and open the `index.html` file in your browser.

-## Features

-- **Ease of Use**: Designed with a focus on simplicity and user-friendliness.
-- **Browser-based Interface**: Engage directly with HERALD without the need for complex installations or configurations.
-- **Interactive Demo**: Experience HERALD's functionality within an interactive UI for three health data examples.

 ## Contact